Mike Shouhed Posts Cease And Desist Order Sent From Reza Farahan On Instagram

 In the caption of the post, Mike said Reza could have come to him directly and the two men could have figured something out, without lawyers getting involved.
 Reza has not commented on the matter at the time of this publication.

-MJ shared Mike’s post to her personal Instagram page but has since deleted the post.
+MJ shared Mike’s post to her personal Instagram page, but has since deleted the post.
 She did leave some comments below Mike’s photo by engaging with fans who seemed to be on the duo’s side.

-When a fan commented that the cast of Shahs let fame get to them, MJ commented back “Not everyone.”
+When a fan commented that the cast of Shahs let fame get to them, MJ commented back, “Not everyone.”

 Another fan wrote under Mike’s post about how television “got to peoples egos,” to which MJ replied, “there’s only one ego here though TBH.”